joel-costigliola/assertj-neo4j/README.md

-AssertJ assertions for Neo4J 2+
+AssertJ assertions for Neo4j 2+
 ===============================

 Provides assertions like AssertJ for [Neo4j](http://www.neo4j.org/) 2 or higher.

-This module have been written by **Florent Biville**, big thanks to him !
-Great Work !
+This module have been written by **Florent Biville**, big thanks to him!
+Great Work!

 * [Quick start](#quickstart)
 * [Latest news](#news)